 3. Make my life as a canna cook easier.

 Infused oils eliminated the plant material but left about 15% of the expected cannabinoid load behind in that strained-out plant mash.
-Straining oils is a messy process too, and I’m all about eliminating mess.
+Straining oils is a messy process too, and I’m all about eliminating mess when preparing pot brownies.

 One day it occurred to me that the infusion was breaking down the cell walls of all that plant material, and that might make it easier to hide in delicious pot brownies than dry material was.